Conditional independence testing under misspecified inductive biases: Experiments

-In the first plot of Figure \ref{fig:exp1}, we set $c=0$ and compare RBPT and RBPT2 with STFR, GCM, and RESIT.
-Because it is not straightforward to compare the level of misspecification between our methods and the benchmarks, we use this as an opportunity to illustrate Theorem \ref{thm:thm1_rbpt} and results from Section \ref{sec:tests}.
-Fixing $\theta=0$ for RBPT and using KRR for RBPT2 make $\hat{h}$ close to the actual $h$ and permits Type-I error control.
-On the other hand, because the predictors are misspecified, Type-I error control is violated for STFR, GCM, and RESIT when $\gamma$ grows.
-In the second plot, we set $c=\gamma=0$ and compare RBPT with CRT and CPT, where a robustness comparison can be easily obtained by introducing errors in $\hat{Q}_{X\mid Z}$ by changing values of $\theta$.
-In this case, we can see that RBPT and CPT are more robust to errors in $\hat{Q}_{X\mid Z}$.
-Now, we investigate how powerful RBPT and RBPT2 can be in practice.
-We compare our methods with CPT, which seems to have practical robustness against model misspecification.
-The third plot of Figure \ref{fig:exp1} shows that RBPT2 and CPT have similar power while RBPT is slightly more conservative.
-We consider that to be a good achievement since it is relatively hard to use CPT in practice, \ie, we need to know the functional form of the density function of $\hat{Q}_{X\mid Z}$ and then run an MCMC algorithm, which can be time-consuming and might not scale well to large problems.
-Per iteration, RBPT took $6\cdot 10^{-4}s$ to run, RBPT2 took $5.5\cdot 10^{-1}s$, STFR took $10^{-3}s$, RESIT took $1.2\cdot 10^{-1}s$, GCM took $6\cdot 10^{-4}s$, CRT took $2.3\cdot 10^{-2}s$, and CPT took $7.7\cdot 10^{-1}s$, all in a MacBook Air 2020 M1.
+In Figure \ref{fig:exp1} (resp. \ref{fig:power}) we compare our methods' Type-I error rates (with $c=0$) (resp. power) against benchmarks.
+Regarding Figure \ref{fig:exp1}, we focus on regression-based tests (STFR, GCM, and RESIT) in the first two plots and on simulation-based tests (CRT and CPT) in the last two plots.
+Regarding the first two plots, it is not straightforward to compare the level of misspecification between our methods and the benchmarks, so we use this as an opportunity to illustrate Theorem \ref{thm:thm1_rbpt} and results from Section \ref{sec:tests} and Appendix \ref{append:extra}.
+Fixing $\theta=0$ for RBPT, the Rao-Blackwellized predictor $h$ is perfectly obtained, permitting Type-I error control regardless of the chosen $d_Z$.
+Using KRR for RBPT2 makes $\hat{h}$ close to $h$ when $d_Z$ is not big and permits Type-I error control.
+When $d_Z$ is big, more data is needed to fit $\hat{h}$, which can be accomplished using unlabeled data, as demonstrated in Figure \ref{fig:semisup} and commented in Section \ref{sec:rbpt}.
+On the other hand, Type-I error control is always violated for STFR, GCM, and RESIT when $\gamma$ grows.
+Regarding the final two plots, we can more readily assess the robustness of the methods when discrepancies arise between $\hat{Q}_{X\mid Z}$ and $P_{X\mid Z}$ as influenced by varying $\theta$.
+Figure \ref{fig:exp1} illustrates that CRT is the least robust test in this context, succeeded by RBPT and CPT.
+In Figure \ref{fig:power}, we investigate how powerful RBPT and RBPT2 can be in practice when $d_Z=30$.
+We compare our methods with CPT (when $\theta=0$), which seems to have practical robustness against misspecified inductive biases.
+Figure \ref{fig:power} shows that RBPT2 and CPT have similar power while RBPT is slightly more conservative.

+Some concluding remarks are needed.
+First, RBPT and RBPT2 have shown to be practical and robust alternatives to conditional independence testing, exhibiting reasonable Type-I error control, mainly when employed in conjunction with a large unlabeled dataset, and power.
+Second, while CPT demonstrates notable robustness and relatively good power, its practicality falls short compared to RBPT (or RBPT2).
+This is because CPT needs a known density functional form for $\hat{Q}_{X\mid Z}$ (plus the execution of MCMC chains) whereas RBPT (resp.
+RBPT2) can rely on conventional Monte Carlo integration using samples from $\hat{Q}_{X\mid Z}$ (resp. supervised learning).